glycerine/spin_paxos/README.md

 had in mind -- and they still use the original ballot number that they had proposed/gotten promises back for.

+I generalized a little too much just there.
-(Technically, the Proposer has to substitute the value with the _highest_ number of all accepted/committed values seen by Acceptors, but the subtle point worth emphasizing is that the first phase -- of the three phases involved in Paxos -- is mostly about
+Technically, the Proposer has to substitute the value with the _highest_ number of all accepted/committed values seen by Acceptors, but the subtle point worth emphasizing is that the first phase -- of the three phases involved in Paxos -- is mostly about